Kazakh language: Grammar

-Kazakh is generally verb-final, though various permutations on SOV (subject–object–verb) word order can be used, for example, due to topicalization.
+Kazakh is generally verb-final, though various permutations of the SOV (subject–object–verb) word order can be used, for example, as a result of topicalization.
 Inflectional and derivational morphology, both verbal and nominal, in Kazakh, exists almost exclusively in the form of agglutinative suffixes.
 Kazakh is a nominative-accusative, head-final, left-branching, dependent-marking language.

 Nouns

 Kazakh has no noun class or gender system.
 Nouns are declined for number (singular or plural) and one of seven cases: